-The proposed regulations require that health care facilities must report to the Department details regarding unlawful or unauthorized access to patients' medical information.
-The Department has found that it is necessary for the health, safety, or welfare of the people of the state.
+The proposed regulations require health care facilities to report to the Department details regarding unlawful or unauthorized access to patients' medical information.
+The Department has found that this is necessary for the health, safety, and welfare of the people of the state.